VALIS-software/SIRIUS-backend/Dev-PlayBook.md

     `kubectl port-forward mongo-0 27017`

-    b.
     Then run the docker container

     `docker run -ti -p 5000:5000 us.gcr.io/valis-194104/sirius:YOUR_TAG bash`

-    c.
+    b.
 Now you have a terminal at `/app/sirius` running inside the docker container, you can run the tests by

     `python -m unittest discover`

-    d.
+    c.
 If all tests passed, you can also manually launch the flask server

     `flask run -h 0.0.0.0`

-    e.
+    d.
 When the server is running, your webpack frontend launched by `npm run dev` will be able to connect to `localhost:5000`

 5. Deploy to Kubernetes cloud server